-The parties to arbitration may represent themselves or be represented by an attorney, a licensed real estate broker or salesperson, a certified real estate appraiser, a property tax consultant or a certified public accountant.
+The parties to arbitration may represent themselves or be represented by an attorney, a licensed real estate broker or sales agent, a certified real estate appraiser, a property tax consultant or a certified public accountant.
 These agents must have written authorization (Comptroller Form 50-791) signed by the property owner.
 Note: a lawyer does not have to have this authorization.

 The arbitration proceedings are binding.
 An arbitration award may be vacated under limited situations (Civil Practices and Remedies Code Section 171.088).
 An appeal of the arbitrator's award in district court cannot be filed if you are simply dissatisfied with the value determination.

 The integrity of the arbitrator registry is very important.
-Therefore, all parties should become familiar with Comptroller Rule 9.804 and applicable provisions of the Tax Code and Civil Practices and Remedies Code.
+Therefore, all parties should become familiar with Comptroller arbitration rules and applicable provisions of the Tax Code and Civil Practices and Remedies Code.
 The Comptroller's office is not the licensing or certifying authority for the arbitrators on the registry.
 The Comptroller's role is to place an arbitrator's name on the registry after receipt of an application with accompanying qualifying documentation to be on the registry.
 Only complaints concerning whether the arbitrator meets the statutory requirements to be on the registry should be directed to the Comptroller's office.
 All other complaints should be directed to the appropriate licensing or certification authority.

 Failure to follow Comptroller rules, relevant provisions of the Tax Code and Civil Practices and Remedies Code, or the arbitrator's procedures could have negative consequences, including but not limited to the following: